yintong-zhou/ReposTransfer/README.md

 # ReposTransfer

-NOTE: This is an Alpha version and it's unstable
+NOTE: This is an Beta version and it's probably unstable.
 <br>
 Network authentication for Backup/Transfer Files without Git commands.